It’s quite common to leave pots and kettles on the stove longer than they should be.

 It is true that a glass cooktop is easier to clean compared to a burner, but in both cases, you can remove the paint if you know what to do.

-What follows are the steps you need to take in removing paint from a burner and glass cooktop.
+What follows are the steps you need to take in removing paint (melted plastic, rust, or other stuff) from a burner, glass cooktop, and metal grates.

 Plus, the items you will need to do the job properly.

 Removing Paint Stains from a Burner

 The first step should be to remove the burner from the stove.

 This will make it easier to clean if you are in the garage, shed, or outdoors on a sunny day.

 Let the burner cool completely first before removing it.